 We already showed a Lua representation.
 The type in this table is what a command code is in an 'info' field.
 In such a token the integer encodes the command as well as a value (called chr).
 In the lookup table the type is the command code.
-When $T_E\!X$ is dealing with a control sequences it looks at the type, otherwise it filters the command from the token integer.
+When TEX is dealing with a control sequences it looks at the type, otherwise it filters the command from the token integer.
 This means that a token cannot store an integer (or dimension), but the lookup table actually can do that.
 However, commands can limit the range, for instance characters are bound by what Unicode permits.

 Internally, Lua T_EX still uses these ranges of fast accessible registers, like counters, dimensions and attributes.
 However, we saw that in Lua T_EX they don't overlap with the level and type.
 In Lua T_EX , at least till version 1.13 we still have the shadow array for levels but in LuaMeta T_EX we just use those in the equivalents lookup table.
-If you look in the Pascal source you will notice that arrays run from [somemin ... somemax] which in the C source would mean using offsets.
+If you look in the Pascal source you will notice that arrays run from [somemin . . .

+somemax] which in the C source would mean using offsets.
 Actually, the shadow array starts at zero so we waste the part that doesn't need shadowing.
-It is good to remind ourselves that traditional T_EX is 8 bit character based.
+It is good to remind ourselves that traditional TFX is 8 bit character based.

-The equivalents lookup table has all kind of special ranges (combined into regions of similar nature, in T_EX speak), like those for lowercase mapping, specific catcode mappings, etc. but we're still talking of $n \times 256$ entries.
-In Lua T_EX all these mappings are in dedicated sparse hash tables because we need to support the full Unicode repertoire.
-This means that, while on the one hand Lua T_EX uses more memory for the lookup table the number of slots can be less.
-But still there was the waste of the shadow level table: I didn't calculate the exact saving of ditching that one, but I bet it came close to what was available as total memory for programs and data on the first machines that I used for running T_EX .
-But . . . after more than a decade of Lua T_EX we now reclaimed that space in LuaMeta T_EX .

-Now, in case you're interested (and actually I just write it down because I don't want to forget it myself) the lookup table in LuaMetaT_FX is layout as follows the hash table some frozen primitives current and defined fonts one slot + many pointers undefined control sequence one slot internal and register glue pointer to node internal and register muglue pointer to node internal and register toks pointer to token list internal and register boxes pointer to node list internal and register counts value in token internal and register attributes value in token value in token internal and register dimens some special data structures pointer to node list the (runtime) extended hash table
+The equivalents lookup table has all kind of special ranges (combined into regions of similar nature, in T_FX speak), like those for lowercase mapping, specific catcode mappings, etc. but we're still talking of $n \times 256$ entries.
+In LuaT_FX all these mappings are in dedicated sparse hash tables because we need to support the full Unicode repertoire.
+This means that, while on the one hand LuaTEX uses more memory for the lookup table the number of slots can be less.
+But still there was the waste of the shadow level table: I didn't calculate the exact saving of ditching that one, but I bet it came close to what was available as total memory for programs and data on the first machines that I used for running TFX.
+But . . . after more than a decade of LuaT_FX we now reclaimed that space in LuaMetaT_FX.11 the hash table some frozen primitives current and defined fonts one slot + many pointers undefined control sequence one slot internal and register glue pointer to node internal and register muglue pointer to node internal and register toks pointer to token list internal and register boxes pointer to node list value in token internal and register counts internal and register attributes value in token value in token internal and register dimens some special data structures pointer to node list the (runtime) extended hash table